devhausleipzig/camp10-git-review/README.md

 > Note: To make a new branch and immediately switch to it you could also use

 `git checkout -b <name of the new branch>`

+# Merging branch into another branch

+1. git checkout main (or to branch that you want something to be merged in)

+2. git pull (always update from your remote)

+3. git checkout branch (the branch that you want to merge)

+4. git merge main (merge the updated main or the updated branch into your branch: this process is called reverse merge)

+5. resolve the conflicts, and when everything is good. add, commit, push the branch

+6. switch back to the branch or main

+7. git merge branch

+8. see the merge is working in your code editor, and if satisfied git push